imlinhanchao/translate-platforms/Readme.md

 # Translate Platforms
-A node module to translate multiple platforms.
+A Node module to translate words by multiple platforms.

 ## Installation
 ```bash